kaiterra/misc/kubernetes-china-aliyun/setup-machines.md

 > If you don't perform these steps, the symptom will be that the flannel container will fail to start, and logs will show DNS resolution failures.

-To sidestep all of these, you'll need to make sure the options inside `/etc/resolv.conf` are compatible with Alpine and golang.  `resolv.conf` is generated, so instead modify `/etc/resolvconf/resolv.conf.d/tail`, and if it contains an `options` line, remove all of them except `rotate`:
+As a workaround, you'll need to make sure the options inside `/etc/resolv.conf` are compatible with Alpine and golang.  `resolv.conf` is a generated file, so instead modify `/etc/resolvconf/resolv.conf.d/tail`, and if it contains an `options` line, remove all of them except `rotate`:

 ```
 # disable options that are incompatible with alpine linux